THE THING SATAN FEARS MOST

 The Lord Jesus is being formed in us and Jesus and the Father dwell in us.
 We live by the Life of Jesus.

-My little children, of whom I travail in birth again until Christ be formed in you, (Galatians 4:19)
+My little children, for whom I labor in birth again until Christ is formed in you, (Galatians 4:19)

 The believers in Galatia had been saved and filled with the Spirit.
 Now they needed to hold fast their confidence until Christ was formed in them.